doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

     it was not persisted.

-The semantics of the persist operation, applied on an document X, are as follows:
+The semantics of the persist operation, applied on a document X, are as follows:

--  If X is a new document, it becomes managed.
-The document X will be entered into the repository as a result of the flush operation.
+*  If X is a new document, it becomes managed.
+The document X will be entered into the repository as a result of the flush operation;
--  If X is a pre-existing managed document, it is ignored by the persist operation.
-However, the persist operation is cascaded to documents referenced by X if the relationships from X to these other documents are mapped with cascade=PERSIST or cascade=ALL (see "Transitive Persistence").
+*  If X is a pre-existing managed document, it is ignored by the persist operation.
+However, the persist operation is cascaded to documents referenced by X if the relationships from X to these other documents are mapped with ``cascade=PERSIST`` or ``cascade=ALL`` (see "Transitive Persistence");
--  If X is a removed document, it becomes managed.
+*  If X is a removed document, it becomes managed;
--  If X is a detached document, an exception will be thrown on flush.
+*  If X is a detached document, an exception will be thrown on flush.

 Removing documents
 ------------------

-An document can be removed from persistent storage by passing it to the ``DocumentManager::remove($document)`` method.
+A document can be removed from persistent storage by passing it to the ``DocumentManager::remove($document)`` method.
 By applying the ``remove`` operation on some document, that document becomes REMOVED, which means that its persistent state will be deleted once